Not Accepting Guests

+I have a very curious spirit, which helps me see and seek beauty in all kinds of situations.
 I traveled the world quite a bit in the past years and got to meet exceptional people.
 But most of all I learned how to set my spirit free.
 How to create space for the unexpected.
-I feel fortunate for where I am at the age of 25.
+And I had quite enough unexpectedness when I turned 24 and had to go through several major reconstructive surgeries because of a maxillary sinus tumor.
+It was awfully painful and challenging, but now I feel fortunate for where I am at the age of 28.

-Traveling - and also pain, I would add - allows us to connect with people.
+Traveling and all the experiences that it brings allow us to connect with people.
 We become better people by connecting with one another.
 I try to preserve these connections in my life as they are so precious.

 I pour my heart and soul into everything I do.
 I believe in life and people.
 Showing gratitude is one of the simplest yet most powerful things humans can do for one another.